hantsy/angular-spring-websocket-sample/GUIDE.md

 }
 ```

-The `ChatSocketHandler` implements `WebSocketHandler` interface,  in the handle method, it will shakehands with a WebSocket client when it is connected.
+The `ChatSocketHandler` implements `WebSocketHandler` interface,  in the `handle` method, it will shake hands with a WebSocket client when it is connected.
 Here when receiving a message from  a WebSocket client,  we will cache it into a *replayable* [`Sinks.StandaloneFluxSink` ](https://projectreactor.io/docs/core/snapshot/api/reactor/core/publisher/Sinks.html), and retrieve the messages from our former Sink, and send the cached messages back to the WebSocket client.

-> The `UnicastProcessor` and `ReplayProcessor` , etc. are marked as deprecated in the latest version,  so here we use the newest `Sinks` instead.
+> The `UnicastProcessor` and `ReplayProcessor` , etc. are marked as deprecated in the latest version of Reactor,  so here we use the newest `Sinks` instead.

 Declare a simple POJO to present the WebSocket message payload in a chat application.